Last Updated on

 Many adults have teeth that they are not happy about.
 Some of us did not get the orthodontic work we needed as children and adolescents; others had work done but our teeth gradually drifted back to an unattractive shape.
 In addition to cosmetic issues, misaligned teeth can cause a wide range of health issues, including increased cavities, difficulty eating, jaw pain, and even migraines.

-There are many options that do not have visible wires and brackets, such as lingual braces and invisible aligners.
+There are many options that do not have visible wires and brackets, such as lingual braces and the invisible aligners mentioned above.
 These options can help adults to get the high-quality orthodontic work they need without having the visible mouth full of metal that we associate with braces.
 They are just as effective as traditional braces and often are very affordable.
 An experienced orthodontist can help you decide what kind of orthodontic work is best for your needs.

 If you are unhappy with your smile, the next step is to schedule a consultation with an orthodontist.
 Talking to an orthodontist can help you make an educated decision.
 At your consultation, your orthodontist will examine your teeth, take x-rays, and otherwise evaluate your bite and your jaw structure.
 They will make recommendations that will help you to achieve the alignment you need for attractive aesthetics and future dental health.